Photo: Peter Carroll

 Recent History

 The property was originally acquired by New York State Electric & Gas (NYSEG) for a nuclear power plant that was never built.
-Shortly after NYSEG announced plans to auction the property to the highest bidder in September 2021, the Land Trust urged the community to get involved.
+When NYSEG announced plans to auction the property to the highest bidder in September 2021, the Land Trust urged the community to get involved.

 Fortunately, the community rallied and made its voices heard.
 Civic groups and local elected officials requested the cancellation of the auction and more than 4,000 citizens signed a petition calling for the same.
 Governor Kathy Hochul responded and secured a commitment from NYSEG to cancel the auction and instead negotiate directly with the Land Trust on a sale of the entire 480-acre property.

-The Land Trust had been pursuing the conservation of Bell Station for a number of years.
+The Land Trust had been pursuing the conservation of the property, known as Bell Station at the time, for a number of years.
 Its interest was shared by the New York State Department of Environmental Conservation (DEC) which designated the Land Trust as its agent to pursue acquisition of the land.
 In May 2022, the organization purchased the property.

-The Land Trust plans to transfer the lakeshore portion of the property to the DEC to be managed for recreational uses including hiking, wildlife watching, hunting, and fishing.
+In 2024, the Land Trust transferred the lakeshore portion of the property to the DEC to be managed for recreational uses including hiking, wildlife watching, hunting, and fishing.
 In partnership with the Town of Lansing, the organization is also exploring the feasibility of utilizing 200 acres of the property for solar energy production.

 Land Acknowledgment